-The cost of the current service of the defined benefit plan is recognized in the statement of profit or loss under employee benefit expense to reflect the increase in the liability resulting from staff services for the current year and the cases of change, reduction or adjustment of benefits.
-Service costs for the previous years are directly are recognized in profit or loss.
+The cost of the current service of the defined benefit plan is recognized in the statement of income under employee benefit expense to reflect the increase in the liability resulting from staff services for the current year and the cases of change, reduction or adjustment of benefits.
+Service costs for the previous years are directly are recognized in statement of income.